bilelmoussaoui/flatpak-vscode/README.md

 - `flatpak`
 - `flatpak-builder`

+  if you're using Fedora Silverblue, you will have to layer `flatpak-builder` as it is no longer part of the base image.
+You can use something like `rpm-ostree install flatpak-builder

 ## Commands

 - Build: Initialize a Flatpak build, update the dependencies & build them.
 It also does a first build of the application.